 I received my Bachelor's of Science in Biology from the University of Massachusetts Dartmouth in 2013.
 From UMassD, I joined the Starks Lab to research honey bees for my Ph.D.
-Now, I am studying ant-caterpillar interactions in the Pacific Northwest as a post-doctoral researcher in the Crone and Schultz Labs.
+For my post-doc, I studied ant-caterpillar interactions in the Pacific Northwest as a as part of the Crone and Schultz Labs.
+And I am now starting my lab, which will focus on insect pollinator behavioral and nutritional ecology, at Providence College!
 I enjoy speaking about my research (and insect pollinators in general!) to both scientific and general audiences.

-Outside of school, I enjoy photographing insects, playing softball, reading (especially anything by Jane Austen, or pertaining to Sherlock Holmes), baking, and being with family and friends.
+Outside of science, I enjoy photographing insects, playing softball, reading (especially anything by Jane Austen, or pertaining to Sherlock Holmes), baking, and being with family and friends.

 2009 - 2013